 That is it for Perspectives Daily!
 Have a great St. Valentine's day.

-We begin in Rome today, where the Pope addressed the pilgrims at his weekly General Audience.
-This morning, Pope Francis spoke about Hope and reflected on two words in the Scriptures: Encouragement an ...read more
+We begin in Rome today where the Pope addressed the pilgrims at his weekly General Audience.
+Continuing his catechesis on Christian hope the Pope told the pilgrims that our Christian hope is grounded ...read more

 Salt and Light Catholic Media Foundation – Born on the wings of World Youth Day 2002 in Canada, Salt + Light is a unique instrument of the New Evangelization.
 It is dedicated to being – and helping others become – the salt of the earth and the light of the world.
 Our mission is to proclaim Jesus Christ and the joy of the Gospel to the world by telling stories of hope that bring people closer to Christ and the Catholic faith.